 High Rail at the Chattanoogan

-Fresh on the rooftop bar scene is The Chattanoogan Hotel’s new High Rail bar.
-The Chattanoogan itself is of course a veritable veteran in the Chattanooga hotel scene.
-Built in 2001, this hotel has for two decades been a nucleonic hub for Chattanooga visitors hoping to get a great, convenient taste of downtown.
-In spring 2021, High Rail arrived on the scene to offer a tastefully upscale rooftop bar experience.
-With string lights, craftwood cabanas, charcoal gas fires, and games like corn hole, the atmosphere is as good as it gets.
+The Chattanoogan Hotel’s rooftop bar, High Railoffers a tastefully upscale rooftop bar experience, with string lights, craftwood cabanas, charcoal gas fires, and games like corn hole, the atmosphere is as good as it gets.
 And the lineup of delicious cocktails and delectable appetizers is somehow just as good.
 Snag a Southern Belle cocktail and a Southern caprese salad, and prepare to be blown away.

 WXYZ Bar

-One of the newest rooftop bars to grace the Scenic City and the first for the Hamilton Place area is WXYZ Bar at Aloft Hamilton Place.
+The first rooftop bar in the Hamilton Place area is WXYZ Bar at Aloft Hamilton Place.
 Conveniently located right next to Hamilton Place Mall, the distant views of Chattanooga's mountains and ridges are showstoppers.
 Inside and out, the bar's vibe is eclectic and fun.
 Sip on the Boombox, a rum drink served in a Boombox tiki.
 Or go for the Viva, named for the wave of all-female bands that washed over the airwaves in the 90s, served up in a tin can (don't knock it 'til you try it) where Beefeater's the drink's star.